-Topics Held "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)
+Topics The "Regular Meeting with the French Association of the Pharmaceutical Industry (LEEM)

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (LEEM), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
+The JPMA International Affairs Committee's Europe & America Subcommittee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (LEEM), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
 The meeting with the LEEM was recently held.
 The most recent regular meeting with LEEM was held on October 14, 2021 in an online format.
 Nearly 40 people from both sides participated in the meeting, and a lively exchange of ideas took place.
 A summary of the meeting is reported below.

 Scene of the online meeting

-In his opening remarks, Mr. Tatsuya Ito, Chairman of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ), stated that the world has entered a new phase due to the COVID-19 pandemic, that the way we work and live has changed dramatically, that the pharmaceutical industry has gained recognition due to rapid clinical trials and approval of vaccines, and that in such a major environment He discussed the importance of learning from each other the best practices of the pharmaceutical industry or individual companies that are helping to solve new healthcare problems post-COVID-19 in the midst of these changes, and of understanding how the digitalization of healthcare, accelerated by COVID-19, will evolve in the future.
+In his opening remarks, JPMA International Affairs Committee Chairperson Tatsuya Ito noted that the world has entered a new phase due to the COVID-19 pandemic, that the way we work and live has changed dramatically, that the pharmaceutical industry's reputation has been enhanced by the rapid clinical trials and approval of vaccines, and that in such a major environment He discussed the importance of learning from each other the best practices of the pharmaceutical industry or individual companies that are helping to solve new healthcare problems post-COVID-19 in the midst of these changes, and of understanding how the digitalization of healthcare accelerated by COVID-19 will evolve in the future.

 In the session that followed, the French Association of the Pharmaceutical Industry (LEEM) spoke about Early access & Compassionate access, which became operational in July 2021, as well as recent topics: the French public-private dialogue, the presidency of the Council of the European Union starting in January 2022, The Digital Health Academy by LEEM was explained as a topic of digital health.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) introduced the "PMAJ Policy Proposal 2021," a summary of the "Pharmaceutical Industry Vision 2021" recently released by the Ministry of Health, Labor and Welfare (MHLW), a statement from the PMAJ, and trends in Digital Health in Japan.
+JPMA introduced the "JPMA Policy Proposal 2021," a summary of the "Pharmaceutical Industry Vision 2021" recently released by the Ministry of Health, Labour and Welfare (MHLW), a statement from JPMA, and trends in Digital Health in Japan.
 The session also included an exchange of views on the French NHI drug price and reimbursement system.

 Topics